Andreea-c30/LFAF_Labs/reports/Lab4_Report.md

                 new_productions[nt] |= set(grammar[nt]) - {''}
 ```

-Finally, it removes the grammar's original epsilon production and returns the revised grammar.
+&ensp;&ensp;&ensp;Finally, it is removed the grammar's original epsilon production and returned the updated grammar.

 ```
  grammar = {nt: list(prods) for nt, prods in new_productions.items() if prods}

 ```
-2. The method eliminate_unit_prod()- eliminates unit productions from the given grammar.
+2. The method eliminate_unit_prod()- eliminating unit productions from the given grammar.

-Identifies non-terminal symbols that have exactly one production, which is also a non-terminal symbol, and replaces the unit production with the productions of the non-terminal symbol it produces.
+&ensp;&ensp;&ensp;Are identified non-terminal symbols that have exactly one production, which is also a non-terminal symbol, and replaced the unit production with the productions of the non-terminal symbol it produced.
 This process is repeated until there are no more unit productions in the grammar.
 The method returns the updated grammar.

 ```
 units = [(nt, prod) for nt in grammar for prod in grammar[nt] if len(prod) == 1 and prod.isupper()]